MIR22HG: Clinical significance

-When overexpressed, it acts as a tumor suppressor gene in many cancer types but in a few cancer types it acts as an oncogene, i.e. a tumor promotor gene: MIR22HG gene's impact on various cancers is strictly dependent on the type of cancer in which it operates.
+When overexpressed, it acts as a tumor suppressor gene in many cancer types but in a few cancer types it acts as an oncogene, i.e. a tumor promoter gene: MIR22HG gene's impact on various cancers is strictly dependent on the type of cancer in which it operates.

 The roles or the MIR22HG gene in cancers have generally been evaluated by: a) next-generation sequencing to quantify the levels of MIR22HG RNA in cancer samples, samples of nearby normal tissue of the same type as the cancer, and cultured cancer cells of the same type as the cancers; b) comparing MIR22HG lncRNA levels in patients with the same cancer to the severity (e.g. aggressiveness, recurrence rate, and survival rate) of their cancers; c) determining the potential mechanisms for the MIR22HG lncRNA's actions, generally by defining the effects of varying the levels of this lncRNA on various cancer-promoting or cancer-inhibiting cell signaling pathways in cultured cancer cells; and d) determining the activity of these cell signaling pathways in cancer tissues.
 These studies are important because they established the levels of MIR22HG lncRNA as prognosis indicators and suggest that this lncRNA and the implicated cancerous signaling pathways are therapeutic targets for treating these cancers.